Loader gif

 Save money from each side gig paycheck

-A good rule of thumb is to set aside 30 percent of each paycheck into a savings account earmarked for taxes.
+A good rule of thumb is to set aside 30 percent of each paycheck into a account earmarked for taxes.
 Personally, I like to save 40 percent because it accounts for state and city tax since I live in New York.
 That typically leaves some left over for me to put into a retirement account too.

 One of the worst feelings as a person with a side gig is to realize you forgot to save enough money to pay taxes.
 You end up having to raid your savings account, emergency fund, or worse – find you don’t have enough money to pay your tax bill.